yubarajshrestha/Chatterbox-TTS-Server/README.md

+## Added the missing OpenAI compatible API implementation + mp3 handling since both were missing from the original repository.

+Everything else is the same as the original.
+This repository will NOT be maintained.

+---

 # Chatterbox TTS Server: OpenAI-Compatible API with Web UI, Large Text Handling & Built-in Voices

 **Self-host the powerful [Chatterbox TTS model](https://github.com/resemble-ai/chatterbox) with this enhanced FastAPI server!
 Features an intuitive Web UI, a flexible API endpoint, voice cloning, large text processing via intelligent chunking, and consistent, reproducible voices using built-in ready-to-use voices and a generation seed feature.**